Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 The Judges of the Underworld at Work

 The three judges might not judge each deceased soul, and initially, Rhadamanthus was said to only look at the deceased of Asia, whilst Aeacus would look at those from Europe.
-Contradictory though, it was also said Minos had the deciding vote in case of dispute, although where the dispute would arise is not clear.
+Paradoxically, though, it was also said Minos had the deciding vote in case of dispute, although where the dispute would arise is not clear.

 Of course, the judges themselves could be bypassed altogether, and the gods were quite likely to make their own decision about where a deceased soul would spend eternity.